Early trends show BJP ahead in UP | Politics

 In the initial rounds, postal ballots were counted.

-The BSP and the Congress were leading in four seats each.
-The Jansatta Dal was ahead in one seat.
+The BSP and the Congress were leading in five and four seats, respectively.
+Jansatta Dal candidate Raghuraj Pratap Singh alias Raja Bhaiya was ahead in Kunda seat.

 All the exit polls have predicted a BJP win in the state.

-According to the official figure of EC available for two seats, the BJP is leading on both.
+According to the official figure of EC available for 82 seats, the BJP is leading in 48, while the SP is leading in 24, Apna Dal in four and the RLD and the Congress were ahead in two each.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)